FLVS Flex Statewide Assessments

 Private school students taking courses with FLVS may participate in statewide EOC assessments if permitted by the district in which they reside.
 Private school students who plan to enroll in a public school in the future and would like to participate in testing should reach out to their private school counselor or contact the district’s assessment office for guidance.
 Students should follow the district’s policies regarding testing private school students; some districts may not allow private school students to test.

-Private school students who are enrolled under the McKay, Florida Tax Credit, Gardiner, or Hope Scholarship programs may participate in statewide assessments regardless of the district’s testing policy on private school students.
+Private school students who are enrolled under the McKay, Florida Tax Credit, Gardiner, Hope, or the Family Empowerment Scholarship programs may participate in statewide assessments regardless of the district’s testing policy on private school students.
 Please contact your private school counselor or the district’s assessment office for directions.

 - The Grades 7-8 FSA Mathematics and Algebra 1 and Geometry EOC computer-based assessments contain technology-enhanced items that require students to interact with test content to select, construct, and/or support the student’s answer.
 For that reason, FLVS has designed practice test guides that will assist students while taking the practice test for these specific assessments.
 By using these guides, students will have a better understanding of the test functionalities, tools, and question types.